Top Gear races: Economy race to Blackpool – Jaguar XJ vs. VW Polo vs. Subaru Legacy – distance 750 miles

 With the team booked to switch on the famous Blackpool Illuminations, the three were presented with a challenge to determine which of them would get the honour of pulling the switch.
 This took the form of a race from Basel to Blackpool, taking a route of their choice and using any unmodified production car, the only restriction being that they could only use a single tank of fuel.
 All three presenters chose diesel vehicles – May a Subaru Legacy, Hammond a Volkswagen Polo BlueMotion, to the scorn of his compatriots, and Clarkson a Jaguar XJ.
 He had dismissed the race as pointless, since the figures indicated no production car at the time could make the distance, and therefore decided to "fail in style and comfort".
 Finally, the Stig was dropped off in Blackpool to pull the switch if no-one arrived.

 Each presenter took different routes across France.
 Hammond opted for the shortest possible, while May added 30 miles to avoid mountains and several towns.
 Clarkson headed straight for the nearest motorway and drove "like a loony", heating seats, charging his phone and running the radio in the hope of emptying his fuel tank in France.
-After initially struggling with consumption, both Hammond and May realised their pace was too slow, and decided to pick up speed.
+After initially struggling with economy, both Hammond and May realised their pace was too slow, and decided to pick up speed.
 May caught up with Hammond, and the two began an overtaking duel all the way to Calais, arriving 40 minutes behind Clarkson.

 The presenters had also chosen different routes across England.
 Hammond again opted for the shortest, via the M1 and M6.
 May decided to avoid the risk of M6 traffic by heading along the M1 up to Leeds, then switching to the M62.
 Clarkson chose to use the M40, with his theoretical route changing to the M6 at Birmingham, although he was really trying to run out of fuel near his house.
 Despite his fuel-wasting, he passed Oxford with a considerable level remaining, and slowed down, finally taking the race seriously.
-When Hammond found out that Clarkson was still running, he picked up speed and overtook the Jaguar on the M6 toll.
+When Hammond found out that Clarkson was still running, he picked up speed and overtook the Jaguar on the M6 Toll.
 Given his near-empty tank, Clarkson decided to remain economical until his range reached 0, as Hammond's charge had reduced the BlueMotion's range drastically.